 Let’s break it down, shall we?
 Because quite frankly, I’m getting a little tired of being told what I believe and what I stand for.
 Spoiler alert: Not every liberal is the same, though the majority of liberals I know think along roughly these same lines:

 You got that right!
 So, what exactly does liberal mean?
 The dictionary defines it, as well as its origin, to be free from restraint, liberation, and progression.
 It is believed that the more one is informed about the advances of science, the more progressive one will be.
-Being conservative basically means keeping onto things like traditions and customs, conserving moral values, and often not keeping up with the sciences.
+Being conservative basically means keeping onto things like traditions and customs, conserving moral values based on religious and supersticious beliefs, and often not keeping up with the sciences.

 - I believe a country should take care of its weakest members.
 A country cannot call itself civilised when its children, disabled, sick, and elderly are neglected.
 Period.